franck-co/easy-peasy-classes/README.md

 easy-peasy-classes is heavily inspired by erencay's easy-peasy-decorators package.
 The approach slithy differs in order to add some new features.

 ## Disclaimer
-This package (and its documentation) is still under development and is not suitable for producion environment
+This package (and its documentation) is still under development and is not suitable for use

 ||easy-peasy-classes|easy-peasy-decorators|
 | :--- | :---: | :---: |